mountaineerbr/shellChatGPT/README.md

 When the `/pick` command is run at the end of the prompt, the selected file path is appended instead.

+_File paths_ that contain white spaces may need backslash-escaping in some functions.

 #### Voice In and Out + Chat Completions